Innovative Design and Manufacture in Australia

 This is Australia’s largest aerospace contract valued at $5 billion over 20 years, and Fishermans Bend is the only Boeing location in the world to apply the unique resin infusion system that enables the components to be cured without a traditional autoclave.
-In the past two years, Boeing Aerostructures Australia has invested $70 million in site improvements to support 787 production increases over the next decade.
+Boeing Aerostructures Australia has invested $70 million in site improvements to support 787 production increases over the next decade.

 These types of innovations in technology and investments are due to Boeing’s long term view of its business in Australia; its investment in the training and development of its people, and its deep belief in research and development to create the next generation of manufacturing technology.

 Boeing Aerostructures Australia worked hand-in-hand with Boeing Research & Technology – Australia to develop this highly valued intellectual property.
 It requires less infrastructure, labour and energy to produce a composite part and the weight and efficiency savings created using resin-infused composite materials also contribute to increased fuel savings on the aircraft.
 The co-location of the two organisations are also advancing the company’s application of advanced composite and automation.

 In addition to work on the 787 moveable trailing edge, Boeing Aerostructures Australia’s over 800 employees produce flight control surface products such as 737 rudders, winglets and sole source supply for ailerons, as well as 777 cove lip doors, elevators and rudders.

 Productivity and Safety is a Priority